Lemon Shortbread Cookies With Sea Salt

 • For quick and easy cookie rounds, roll the cookie dough in parchment paper to make a long sausage.
 Refrigerate for half an hour to an hour, then use a sharp knife to cut round cookies.

-• Because shortbread tends to have a crumbly texture, I find it easier to cut the cookies before baking them.
+• Because homemade shortbread tends to have a crumbly texture, I find it easier to cut the cookies before baking them.

 • The baking time varies slightly depending on the size of the cookies – for best results keep your eye on the oven and remove them when they turn golden brown.